Cai–Long languages

 The Cai–Long (蔡龙语支) or Ta–Li languages are a group of Sino-Tibetan languages spoken in western Guizhou, China.
 Only Caijia is still spoken, while Longjia and Luren are extinct.
 The branch was first recognized by Chinese researchers in the 1980s, with the term Cai–Long (蔡龙语支) first mentioned in Guizhou (1982: 43).

 Cai–Long languages are primarily spoken in China's southern regions, particularly in China's southwest in Guizhou.
 Guizhou is a diverse region exhibiting different languages, such as the Sino-Tibetan languages: Southwestern Mandarin, Laba Miao Chinese, Yi 彝, formerly Bo/Bai, Tunbu/Tunbao Chinese, Tujia and Chuanqing Chinese; the Hmong-Mien languages: Xong, Hmong and Yao; and the Kra-Dai languages: Dong/Kam, Buyi/Bouyei, Gelao, formerly also Mulao, Sui/Shui, and Yi 羿.
 The Cai–Long languages are unclassified within Sino-Tibetan, and could be Sinitic or Macro-Bai.

 Languages

-The Sino-Tibetan classification of Cai–Long languages is not generally agreed upon by linguists.
+The classification of the Cai–Long languages within Sino-Tibetan is not generally agreed upon by linguists.
 Cai–Long languages are reported by some scholars to belong to a Macro-Bai subgroup and are closest to the language of the Bai.
 In 2010, Zhengzhang Shangfang argued that Caijia and Bai are sister languages in this subgroup.

 Conversely, Laurent Sagart (2011) believed that Caijia and Northwestern Hunan's Waxiang language are early branches that split off from Old Chinese and hence form a unique lineage within Sino-Tibetan.

 The Cai–Long languages are limited to Caijia that is in use now and Longjia and Luren that are under threat of extinction due to Mandarine Chinese and Zhuang dominating in that region.
 However, generally there are three main classifications for the Cai–Long languages: